 In every region of the world, renewable power is a growth story.
-About $1.5 trillion has been invested in renewables over the past five years, adding over 1 million megawatts of new capacity.
+About $2 trillion has been invested in renewables over the past five years, adding approximately 1.6 million megawatts of new capacity.
 Yet we are still in the early stages of a decades-long transition from fossil fuels to renewable sources.

-Acquired for $1.4 billion in 2017, the TerraForm companies strengthen our position as a global leader in renewable power, adding a 3,600-megawatt portfolio of operating wind and solar assets to our platform, expanding our renewables footprint in our core markets and establishing operating platforms in new high-growth markets, such as India and China.
+Acquired for $1.4 billion in 2017, the TerraForm companies strengthen our position as a global leader in renewable power, adding an over 5,000-megawatt portfolio of operating wind and solar assets to our platform, expanding our renewables footprint in our core markets and establishing operating platforms in new high-growth markets, such as India and China.

-Post-acquisition, we privatized TerraForm Global and wove it into our existing portfolio, while TerraForm Power remains a publicly listed entity sponsored by Brookfield.
+Post-acquisition, we privatized TerraForm Global and TerraForm Power, and wove them into our existing portfolio.

 Global interest in renewable energy has often led to transactions pursued with more enthusiasm than discipline, resulting in high valuations and low returns.
 With the TerraForm transaction, Brookfield maintained its disciplined approach to investing: buying assets on a value basis, leveraging our operating expertise and taking a prudent approach to capital.